Anne Montgomery nee Darcy. A highly respected member of the Ladies of the Minories. Window of Holy Trinity Church, Long Melford, Suffolk.

 Mary Tyrell.
 According to Hampton ‘Almost certainly one of the sisters of Sir James Tyrell – probably the youngest – and therefore a niece of Anne Montgomery (5 )

 Elizabeth Brackenbury.
-Daughter to the loyal Sir Robert Brackenbury, Richard III’s Constable of the Tower, who died with his king at Bosworth.
-Hampton mentions that Elizabeth’s poverty was clear in her will of 1504 and that she found shelter under the wings of the Talbots and requested in her will that her debts to Elizabeth Mowbray were to be paid – ‘I Elizabeth Brakkynbury..beyng of goode and hole mind’… all such money as my lady’s grace of Norff to whom I am most specially bounde of her charitie’ (6).
-Hampton also adds that there was some connection between Sir Robert and Sir Thomas Montgomery which could partly explain his daughter’s connection to these ladies, although it is not certain if Brackenbury’s daughter was an inmate at the time of Anne Montgomery’s tenancy at the Minories.
+Daughter to the loyal Sir Robert Brackenbury, Richard III’s Constable of the Tower, who died fighting for his king at Bosworth in 1485.
+Hampton mentions that Elizabeth’s poverty was clear in her will of 1504 and that she found shelter under the wings of the Talbots.
+Requested in her will that her debts to Elizabeth Mowbray were to be paid – ‘I Elizabeth Brakkynbury..beyng of goode and hole mind’… all such money as my lady’s grace of Norff to whom I am most specially bounde of her charitie’ (6).
+Hampton also adds that there was some connection between Sir Robert and Sir Thomas Montgomery which could partly explain his daughter’s connection to these ladies, although it is not certain if Brackenbury’s daughter was resident at the time of Anne Montgomery’s tenancy at the Minories.

 Hampton wrote ‘All of these ladies, with the possible exception of Jane Talbot had suffered great loss, but it would perhaps be unwise to to think too much of them as sheltering in the Minories, where life may not have been too severe.
 They may as Dr Tudor-Craig suggests have gathered around the Duchess yet Anne Montgomery’s influence may have been greater spiritually’.

-While some ladies had been most grieviously injured by Edward IV and his Wydeville wife – i.e. the shabby way Elizabeth Mowbray was forced to augment the revenue of her small son-in-law, the betrayal of her sister, Eleanor, the executions of William Tyrell and John Montgomery, further injury was inflicted by Henry VII with the unjust attainder of Sir Robert Brackenbury and the execution and attainder of Sir James Tyrell.
+While some of these ladies had been most grievously injured by Edward IV and to some extent by Elizabeth Wydeville – i.e. the shabby way Elizabeth Mowbray was forced to augment the revenue of her young son-in-law, the betrayal of her sister, Eleanor, the executions of William Tyrell and John Montgomery, yet further injury was inflicted by Henry VII with the unjust attainder of Sir Robert Brackenbury and the execution and attainder of Sir James Tyrell.

 Doubtless they were great comforters of each other and it is very easy to imagine them being of a great solace to Elizabeth Mowbray when her daughter’s remains were returned to her.